 A UMF rating on a jar or bottle of manuka honey symbolizes the genuineness and high quality of such honey.

-The higher UMF and MGO in these honey products like this Comvita Raw Manuka Honey portrays the purity of its content.
+The higher UMF and MGO in these honey products like this Comvita Raw Manuka Honey portray the purity of its content.
 Sourced and manufactured in New Zealand, it has a UMF 15+ rating which assures us of authenticity.
-The company producing this product is a member of UMFHA which proves that we are buying authentic (and not fake!) manuka honey.
+The company producing this product is a member of UMFHA, which proves that we are buying authentic (and not fake!) manuka honey.

 It has been shown that honey with a higher UMF rating and MGO content has a stronger flavor than one with a lower UMF and MGO.

 Generally, it has a herbaceous flavor mixed with caramel and a tinge of bitterness.

 If you are one who loves milder tasting honey, select one with a UMF of lower than 10 or with less than 250 MGO.

 So, if the two above taste too strong for your palate, this Manuka Health - MGO 100+ might be suitable to your taste buds.

 Yet, you can still get the medicinal properties that this honey can offer.

 Or take, for instance, this Manuka Doctor Bio Active Honey.
 It has a milder taste yet still contains the same honey good for your wellness.

 And if you’re looking for a more natural honey flavor, this raw manuka honey will give you earthy tastes and caramelized sugars.
 It surely tickles your taste buds.
 It is certified as a non-GMO and pure unpasteurized raw honey.